Jerusalem in Prophecy: Summary

 - It is a time when Jesus reigns as King over all the earth (this earth), and rules the nations with a rod of iron (Zech 14.9, Ps 2.9, Rev 19.15)

-- It sees the fulfillment of the unconditional covenants: the Abrahamic, Davidic, Palestinian and New Covenants.
+- It sees the fulfilment of the unconditional covenants: the Abrahamic, Davidic, Palestinian and New Covenants.
 During the millennium, Israel will become a great nation, Christ will sit on David’s throne, the land of Israel becomes very fruitful and God writes His Law on the hearts of both Jew and Gentile

 - It restores Israel to her intended place: ‘to be His servant and witness amongst the nations’ (Isa 43.10)